This notebook is also hosted at:

 array([[ 0., 0., 0., ..., 0., 0., 0.], [ 0., 0., 0., ..., 0., 0., 0.], [ 0., 0., 0., ..., 0., 0., 0.], ..., [ 0., 0., 0., ..., 0., 0., 0.], [ 0., 0., 0., ..., 0., 0., 0.], [ 0., 0., 0., ..., 0., 0., 0.]])

-Once we have a convariance matrix, we can get the eigen values and the eigen vectors.
+Once we have a convariance matrix, we can compute the eigenvalues and eigenvectors of a square array $\Sigma$ or

 evals, evecs = numpy.linalg.eig(cov) evals = np.float64(evals) evecs = np.float64(evecs)